beanb1123/bitjsminer/readme.md

 ***Important***
 ---------------

-***Please read***, this miner doesn't implement any long-polling or chaching techniques to minimize unnecessary connections too the pool server.
+***Please read***, this miner doesn't implement any long-polling or caching techniques to minimize unnecessary connections too the pool server.
 Please use it only on a local bitcoin installation while those features are implemented.